IPS: Get Started

 Key implementation steps

-Secure county or tribal leadership approval and interest in taking further steps.
+Step 1: Secure tribal nation or county leadership approval and interest in taking further steps.

 Roles and responsibilities for implementation